 So the boy got the toy.
 It’s in the driveway.
 He’s circling it, it’s bigger than he thought it would be.
 The instructions are confusing, he’s swearing at them and tearing them up.
 He’s circling the toy.
 It’s making odd noises at him, and the levers are not where he thought they would be, so he’s stamping his foot, kicking it, picking it up and throwing it against a brick wall.
 He rolls it back to the centre of the driveway and sniffs.
 He’s already getting bored.
 Soon he will want another, bigger toy.
 The neighbours watch him from the street.
 ‘The last thing that child needed,’ they mutter to each other, ‘was that toy.’
 Meanwhile, at night, the little sister whispers to her parents while they’re sleeping: ‘I’m not nasty.
 I’m not a nasty girl.’

-Colours of Tuesday: look at the Sky! - one month ago
+Colours of Tuesday: look at the Sky! - 2 months ago

 Colours of Tuesday: look at the Sky!